Frequently Asked Questions

 Our finishes have a higher flash point than wood, which means that the wood will get damaged before the finish will when exposed to high heat.
 We recommend using coasters or trivets when setting hot items on surface such as coffee mugs, casserole dishes, or pots to ensure maximum wood protection.

-Shellacs – all Tried & True products are compatible with shellac.
-Do not mix them together, generally Shellac is used as a base coat and Tried & True over top for the finishing coat.
+Shellacs – Tried & True products are compatible with shellac used as sanding sealer.
+Do not mix them together, generally Shellac is used as a pore filler, sanded down, and then Tried & True over top for the finishing coat.

 Yes you can use Tried & True to over oil paintings and earthen floors.
 For the best protection, we recommend using our Varnish Oil.